Richard Rodriguez admires paintings of the American West.

 I'm Richard Rodriguez.

-JIM LEHRER: The exhibit recently closed in Denver, and will reopen in the spring at the Corcoran Gallery in Washington, D.C.
+The exhibit recently closed in Denver, and will reopen in the spring at the Corcoran Gallery in Washington, D.C.